 in rather explicit situations.
 This did not please Disney.

-For a list of Doujinshi, see this page
+For a list of Doujinshi, see the index

 .
 See also Indie Game

 , for commentary on independent game publishing in general.

 to import them, and the makers are well aware of this